Lectionary: History

 By the Medieval era the Jewish community had a standardized schedule of scripture readings from both the Torah and the prophets to be read in the synagogue.
 A sequential selection was read from the Torah, followed by the haftarah – a selection from the prophetic books or historical narratives (e.g. Judges, Kings, etc.) closely linked to the selection from the Torah.
-Jesus may have read a providentially "random" reading when he read from Isaiah 61:1–2, as recorded in Luke 4:16–21, when he inaugurated his public ministry.
 The early Christians adopted the Jewish custom of reading extracts from the Old Testament on the Sabbath.
 They soon added extracts from the writings of the Apostles and gospels.

 Both Hebrew and Christian lectionaries developed over the centuries.
 Typically, a lectionary will go through the scriptures in a logical pattern, and also include selections which were chosen by the religious community for their appropriateness to particular occasions.
 The one-year Jewish lectionary reads the entirety of the Torah within the space of a year and may have begun in the Babylonian Jewish community; the three-year Jewish lectionary seems to trace its origin to the Jewish community in and around the Holy Land.

 Within Christianity, the use of pre-assigned, scheduled readings from the scriptures can be traced back to the early church, and seems to have developed out of the practices of the Second Temple period.
 The earliest documentary record of a special book of readings is a reference by Gennadius of Massilia to a work produced by Musaeus of Marseilles at the request of Bishop Venerius of Marseille, who died in 452, though there are 3rd-century references to liturgical readers as a special role in the clergy.